-Being raised in a diverse neighborhood from the Midwest instilled in me an appreciation for each family’s unique history.
-My passion for studying family and societal functioning stayed with me as I pursued my undergraduate degree at Northern Illinois University, where I majored in Sociology.
+Being raised in a diverse neighborhood from the Midwest fostered my curiosity and appreciation for the rich narratives that shaped my community.
+My passion for discovering what connects families and society stayed with me as I pursued my undergraduate degree at Northern Illinois University, where I majored in Sociology.
 As I found myself working in a criminal justice setting, I noticed people spoke often of their family networks, and the direct impact it had on their recovery.
-I wanted to assist individuals in feeling empowered when managing relationship concerns, and later pursued my Master’s in Applied Family & Child Studies, with a Specialization in Marriage and Family Therapy from Northern Illinois University.
+I wanted people to feel confident and knowledgeable when navigating their relationships, and later pursued my Master’s in Applied Family & Child Studies, with a Specialization in Marriage and Family Therapy from Northern Illinois University.

 I have been able to apply my clinical skills in partial hospitalization programs, community mental health, as well as within a private practice setting.
-I enjoyed tailoring services which were specific to the needs expressed in my community, and was thus able to provide individual, group, and family therapy.
-As an Licensed Marriage & Family Therapist (LMFT), I aim to assist my clients in becoming aware of their role in the surrounding environment, as well as identifying ways to positively impact their school/peer/work/family atmosphere.
-I have been fortunate to provide a welcoming space for my clients where they can achieve personal growth and learn information that is relevant and practical for their day-to-day lives.
+I enjoyed tailoring services which were specific to the needs expressed by my clients, and did so through facilitating individual, group, and family therapy.
+As a Licensed Marriage & Family Therapist (LMFT), I aim to assist my clients in becoming aware of their role in the surrounding environment, as well as identifying ways to positively impact their school/peer/work/family relationships.
+I have been fortunate to provide a welcoming space for my clients where they can gain insight about themselves and access information and techniques that are relevant and practical for their day-to-day lives.

 Areas of Speciality

-Being an MFT allows me to work with a wide range of people.
-I work with clients 5 y/o and above, as well as individuals, couples, and families.
-My past work experience has been built by routinely addressing concerns of: anxiety, ADHD, depression, behavioral disorders, relational conflict, identity formation, life transitions, blended families, spirituality, parenting, grief, codependency, self-esteem, involvement in the criminal justice system, and stress.
-I employ a variety of therapeutic approaches, which include: systemic approaches, CBT (Cognitive Behavioral Therapy), PMT (Parent Management Training), Motivational Interviewing, Solution Focused, and many others.
+Being an MFT means I have specialized education and experience in working not only with individuals, but also with the relationships that affect them.
+I have used my MFT training to welcome a wide range of people, including: individuals, children (5 y.o. & up), adolescents, parents, couples, and families.
+My past work history has been built by routinely addressing concerns of: anxiety, ADHD, depression, behavioral disorders, relational conflict, identity formation, life transitions, blended families, spirituality, assertiveness, parenting, grief, codependency, self-esteem, involvement in the criminal justice system, and stress.
+I employ a variety of therapeutic approaches, which include: Systemic Approaches, CBT (Cognitive Behavioral Therapy), Gottman Couples Therapy, PMT (Parent Management Training), Motivational Interviewing, Prepare/Enrich, Solution Focused, and many others.

 Certificates and Supplemental Training